moonstar-x/old-server-setup/docs/openvpn.md

 Our client profiles will be saved in the `./files` folder.

+## Tunnel all traffic through the VPN

+My VPN configuration requires me to have two profiles, one where I can connect to my self-hosted services through a VPN and one where I can route all my traffic through the VPN.
+To route all the traffic to the VPN, simply copy your client profile and add the following line to the config:

+    redirect-gateway def1

 ## Connecting to the VPN

 To connect to the VPN your client device will need [OpenVPN](https://openvpn.net/) installed, you can find it for almost any platform.
 You'll need to transfer from the server to the client device their respective profile: `~/client-configs/files/$CLIENT.ovpn` and the **ta.key** file `~/openvpn-ca/keys/ta.key` (this seems to be only required on mobile clients but chances are your desktop client may need it as well).
 When connecting to the VPN, the client will receive it's own virtual private IP (10.8.0.x), the server's IP is generally (10.8.0.1).
 You can now establish connections to the server that are not port forwarded by the router (Samba/CIFS for example).